Mangochi: Religion

 Mangochi is home to a large mosque as well as a modern Catholic Cathedral.
+The city has the largest Muslim population in terms of percent.

 Clocks

 Mangochi is home to a clock tower erected in honour of Queen Victoria, dating back to the early 20th century.

 Transport

 Mangochi is located just off the M3 road.
 All buses travelling from Monkey Bay to Blantyre stop in Mangochi.
 Minibuses travel to Liwonde, Zomba, and Blantyre.
 Matolas travel to Liwonde National Park and to the border town of Chiponde.

 Tourism

 Mangochi is described by Lonely Planet as having a "vaguely Swahili feel", with "palm trees, Arab-looking people and coconuts for sale in the street."
 There are several guesthouses and lodges for tourists in Mangochi.